DS202-at-ISU/lab-2-lab2team9/README.md

 bedrooms in the house.
 We would expect the range of the Sale Price data to be between 50,000 to 1,500,000

+Hudson `Question 1:` The variables included, which can be viewed using my personal favorite data exploration function, `head()` are as follows: char string `Parcel ID` expected to be a unique 10 number ID, char string `Address` indicator of geographic location, Factor `Style` with 12 possibilities, Factor `Occupancy` with 5 possibilities, Date `Sale Date` date sold, num `Sale Price` price the house sold for on `Sale Date`, char string`Multi Sale` whether the property was a “multi-home” (An apartment building vs a single condo), num `YearBuilt` year built, num `Acres` number of acres for the land, num `TotalLivingArea (sf)` square feet in the home, num `Bedrooms` integer number of bedrooms, num `FinishedBsmtArea (sf)` square feet of finished basement, num `LotArea(sf)` number of square feet for the lot, char string `AC` yes or no for if it has air conditioning, char string `FirePlace` yes or no for if it has a fireplace, and Factor `Neighborhood` with 42 options for which neighborhood, which is either “none” or 1 of 41 neighborhoods in Ames.

 Grant `Question 2:` The Price and Year Built variable have a special focus for this project since we are looking at the historic residential sales of houses in Ames since 2017.